winkty-official/winkty-ui/src/instructions/docs-structure.md

 ```sh
 npx shadcn-ui@latest add https://your-domain.com/components/auth-form.json
 ```

+# give more code example in stack. in usage component nae and short description is there .
+Two tabs are there preview and code.

 # add a code example for the usage of the component in tabs with the code block and the code example